openpubkey/openpubkey/docs/pktoken.md

 The main use case of machine identity audience-commitment PK Tokens is to create publicly published signatures.
 As in such cases GQ signatures or ZK proofs should always be used, in such cases we require the use of GQ signatures.
 This eliminates the risks of accidental misconfigurations where a GQ signature should be used but is not used.

-### GQ-Bound PK Tokens (Gitlab-CI Example)
+### GQ-Commitment PK Tokens (Gitlab-CI Example)

-GQ-bound PK Tokens are designed for the case where neither a nonce-commitment or an audience-commitment are possible.
+GQ-commitment PK Tokens are designed for the case where a OP can not support a nonce-commitment or an audience-commitment.
 Instead the GQ signature itself functions as the binding between the identity's public key (and CIC protected header) and the ID Token.
 So far we have only encountered one OP which can't support a nonce-commitment or an aud-commitment: gitlab-CI.

-**Critical:** GQ-bound PK Tokens should only be used if an OP can not support nonce or audience-commitment PK Tokens.
+**Critical:** GQ-commitment PK Tokens should only be used if an OP can not support nonce or audience-commitment PK Tokens.
 Never verify a GQ-bound PK Token unless the issuing OP only supports GQ-bound PK Tokens.

 ```JSON
 {"payload":{